-The Public Service Commission will not require additional resources to implement the emergency amendment.
-Pole-owning utilities are under an existing obligation to provide access to their poles and the emergency amendment does not increase the fiscal impact of attachments that does not already exist.
+The Public Service Commission will not require additional resources to implement the amendments.
+Pole-owning utilities are under an existing obligation to provide access to their poles and the amendment does not increase the fiscal impact of attachments that does not already exist.